tomjoht/documentation-theme-jekyll/mydoc/mydoc_hyperlinks.md

 ## Always make sure your TOC page is accurate

-You should treat your sidebar_doc.yml file with a lot of care.
-Every time you add a page to your site, make sure it's listed in your sidebar_doc.yml file (or in your top navigation).
-If you don't have pages listed in your sidebar_doc.yml file, they won't be included in the urls_mydoc.txt file, and as your site grows, it will be harder to recognize pages that are absent from the TOC.
+You should treat your sidebar data files (in /_data/sidebars) with a lot of care.
+Every time you add a page to your site, make sure it's listed in your sidebar file (or in your top navigation).
+If you don't have pages listed in your sidebar file, they won't be included in the urls.txt file, and as your site grows, it will be harder to recognize pages that are absent from the TOC.

 Because all the pages are stored in the root directory, the list of files can grow really long.
 I typically find pages by navigating to the page in the preview server, copying the page name (e.g., mydoc_hyperlinks), and then pressing **Shift + Shift** in WebStorm to locate the page.

 This is the only sane way to locate your pages when you have hundreds of pages in your root directory.
 If the page isn't listed in your TOC, it will be difficult to navigate to it and find it.

 ## Checking for broken links

-Another way to ensure you don't have any broken links in your output is to [generate a PDF]({{site.data.mydoc.mydoc_urls.mydoc_generating_pdfs.url}}).
+Another way to ensure you don't have any broken links in your output is to [generate a PDF]({{site.data.urls.mydoc_generating_pdfs.url}}).
 When you generate a PDF, look for the following two problems in the output:

 * page 0
 * see .